Krisanne Bursik, PhD

 BA, Villanova University

 Personality and individual differences; adolescent and adult development; gender and women's studies.

 Ongoing research explores additional behavioral, emotional, and cognitive correlates of these developmental lines.
 Recent co-authored presentations and publications with doctoral students address phenomena including: the prediction of adolescent academic achievement; the experience of guilt and shame; the capacity to envision therapeutic goals; the valuing of monogamy; and the development of political ideologies.
-Newer empirical projects examine individual differences in risky sexual behavior, personal integrity, and moral disengagement.
+Newer empirical projects examine individual differences in risky sexual behavior, moral disengagement, and substance abuse.
 I am also currently working on several studies examining the psychometric and structural properties of the Sentence Completion Test of ego development.

 White-Ajmani, M. L., & Bursik, K. (2014).
 Situational context moderates the relationship between moral disengagement and aggression.
 Psychology of Violence, 4, 90-100.

 Bursik, K., & Gefter, J. (2011).
 Still stable after all these years: Perceptions of sexual harassment in academic contexts.
 The Journal of Social Psychology, 151, 331-349.

 White-Ajmani, M., & Bursik, K. (2011).
 What lies beneath: Dogmatism, intolerance, and political self-identification.
 Individual Differences Research, 9, 153-164.

 Schmookler, T., & Bursik, K. (2007).
 The value of monogamy in emerging adulthood: A gendered perspective.
 Journal of Social and Personal Relationships, 24, 819-835.

 Stackert, R., & Bursik, K. (2006).
 Ego development and the therapeutic goal-setting capacities of mentally ill adults.
 American Journal of Psychotherapy, 60, 357-374.